movementlabsxyz/MIP/MIP/mip-46/README.md

-# MIP-46: Security and Fallibility of the Native Bridge
+# MIP-46: Security and Fallibility of the HTLC-based Native Bridge

-- **Description**: Addresses the assumptions and requirements to guarantee the security of the Native Bridge.
+- **Description**: Addresses the assumptions and requirements to guarantee the security of the HTLC-based Native Bridge.
 - **Authors**: Richard, Andreas Penzkofer

 ## Abstract

-The Native Bridge design presented in [MIP-39](../mip-39/) has the following assumptions to achieve secure operation, and which we detail in [Motivation](#motivation).
+The Native Bridge design presented in [MIP-39](../mip-39/README.md) has the following assumptions to achieve secure operation, and which we detail in [Motivation](#motivation).

-Given that these hold, the sum of the circulating token supply of `$L1MOVE` and `$L2MOVE` is equal to `MOVE_MAX`.
+Given that these hold, the sum of the circulating token supply of \$L1MOVE and \$L2MOVE is equal to `MOVE_MAX`.
 To improve the security of the relayer and protect the total token supply against violations of the above assumptions, we propose several safety mechanisms:

-1. The token supply of `$L1MOVE`, as well as `$L2MOVE` cannot exceed the total supply individually.
+1. The token supply of \$L1MOVE, as well as \$L2MOVE cannot exceed the total supply individually.
 1. The total amount of bridge transfers is rate limited.
 1. The relayer shall maximize security measurements to protect its keys.
 1. Transfer amount has a min and max amount.